4cm4k1/prime/README.md

 ### Queries

-1. Create a file, `queries.bson` that will contain the queries that correctly address the criteria in the steps that follow.
+1. Create a file, `queries.js` that will contain the queries that correctly address the criteria in the steps that follow.
 2. Find documents that have awards.
 3. Find documents that don't have awards.